shyu216/knownoevil/src/dev/unity.md

 ### How to use a DL model in Unity?

 Use the `Sentis` package.
 Removed `Ops` and `IBackend` methods, use the functional API to create and edit models instead.
 It means you do not have many operations for tensor.

+#### How to accelerate the model?

+- use smaller input size, from 640 to 320, the speed decreases from 220ms to 170ms.
+- use `Quantization` to reduce the model size, but failed
+  - `YOLO` do not support quantization to `int8` for `onnx`, see [https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/quantize-a-model.html](https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/quantize-a-model.html)
+  - `Sentis` supports quantization to `Uint8`, but the model only reduces memory usage, not speed, see [https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/quantize-a-model.html](https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/quantize-a-model.html)
+  - `onnx`'s `quantize_static()` needs calibration data, see [https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html](https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html)
+- use `GPU` to accelerate the model, but failed
+  - `YOLO` says that `onnx` is better for `CPU`
+  - `Oculus` says that `Sentis` does not support `NPU` of `Quest 3`, see [https://developers.meta.com/horizon/documentation/unity/unity-pca-sentis/](https://developers.meta.com/horizon/documentation/unity/unity-pca-sentis/)